Define where the pipeline should find input data and save output data.

 default: true

 Force the contig headers to conform to the Genbank/ENA/DDJB contig header standards.
 This is activated in combination with --centre [X] when contig headers supplied by the user are non-conforming and therefore need to be renamed before Prokka can start annotation.
 This flag activates --genes --mincontiglen 200.
-For more information please check Prokka documentation.
+For more information please check the Prokka documentation.

 Modifies tool parameter(s):